 Editorial: Setaria as a Model Genetic System to Accelerate Yield Increases in Cereals, Forage Crops, and Bioenergy Grasses

-- 3CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS), South Asia, India
+- 3CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS), South Asia, New Delhi, India

-Setaria is a model C4 grass in the tribe Paniceae of the subfamily Panicoideae, closely related to switchgrass, napier grass and pearl millet, and in the sister tribe to important crops such as maize, sorghum and sugar cane.
-The model comprises two species, foxtail millet (S. italica), domesticated in the Yellow River valley in China approximately 9–11,000 years ago, and its wild progenitor, green foxtail (S. viridis), which is one of the world’s most widespread weeds.
-Setaria, particularly green foxtail, differs from its more important biofuels and crop relatives in that it is small in stature, fast-cycling, and has a small genome.
-As such it is ideally suited to greenhouse and growth experiments, as well as being capable of being grown in field plots.
-Over the last ten years, numerous resources have been created for both species, including annotated genomes, mutant and field collections, transformation protocols, and gene atlases.
-Some of these advances were detailed in a volume in the Springer Crop Genetics and Genomics volume released in 2017 (Doust and Diao, editors), and the current collection of papers in this Research Topic, covering domestication, developmental genetics, mutant analysis, microbiomes, and technical advances, shows how far the field has progressed even in the short time since that volume.
+Setaria is a model C4 grass in the tribe Paniceae of the subfamily Panicoideae, closely related to switchgrass, napier grass, and, pearl millet, and, in the sister tribe, closely related to important crops such as maize, sorghum, and sugar cane.
+The model comprises two species, foxtail millet (Setaria italica), domesticated in the Yellow River valley in China approximately 9–11,000 years ago, and its wild progenitor, green foxtail (Setaria viridis), which is one of the world’s most widespread weeds.
+Setaria, particularly green foxtail, differs from its more important biofuel and crop relatives in that it is small in stature and fast cycling and has a small genome.
+As such, it is ideally suited to greenhouse and growth experiments, as well as being capable of being grown in field plots.
+Over the last 10 years, numerous resources have been created for both species, including annotated genomes, mutant and field collections, transformation protocols, and gene atlases.
+Some of these advances were detailed in a volume in the Springer Crop Genetics and Genomics volume released in 2017 (Doust and Diao, 2017).
+The current collection of papers in this Research Topic, covering domestication, developmental genetics, mutant analysis, microbiomes, and technical advances, shows how far the field has progressed even in the short time since that volume.

 Other papers deal with gene expression analyses.
-Zhu et al. present a co-expression study of early inflorescence development in green foxtail.
-Six developmental stages were identified, containing stage specific co-expression modules with homologs of known developmental genes from maize and rice, suites of transcription factors, as well as unknown genes.
+Zhu et al. present a co-expression study of early inflorescence development in green foxtail, which is canonical with that found in other panicoid grasses even though the resulting inflorescence is more complex.
+Six developmental stages were identified, containing stage-specific co-expression modules with homologs of known developmental genes from maize and rice, suites of transcription factors, and unknown genes.
 This study will be important for comparative analyses and gene discovery in Setaria.

 Three papers detail screening and characterization of mutants related to C4 photosynthesis, Kranz structure, and chloroplast biogenesis in foxtail millet.
-Luo et al. detail their studies on identifying EMS mutants of foxtail millet that show variation in anatomical structure, especially related to Kranz anatomy.
+Luo et al. detail their studies on identifying ethyl methanesulfonate (EMS) mutants of foxtail millet that show variation in anatomical structure, especially related to Kranz anatomy.
 The genetic basis of Kranz anatomy, an essential part of C4 photosynthesis in grasses, has been exceedingly difficult to elucidate, and the 14 mutants identified by Luo et al. represent an important new set of resources for genetic analysis.
 Another two papers describe the identification of genes responsible for chloroplast biogenesis and a range of other phenotypes.
 Zhang, Tang, et al. identify the Setaria ortholog of deoxycytidine monophosphate deaminase (DCD), a key enzyme in dTTP biosynthesis.
-Surprisingly, the expression of this gene in Setaria differs from that in rice (a C3 plant) and shows similar patterns of expression to C4 photosynthesis genes.
+Surprisingly, the expression of this gene in Setaria differs from that in rice (a C3 plant) and is affected by low CO2 environments, showing similar patterns of expression to C4 photosynthesis genes.
 This may provide new avenues for understanding the differing roles of this essential gene in C3 and C4 grasses.
-Zhang, Zhi et al. describes the identification of an ATP-independent metalloprotease that is required for chloroplast development, photosystem II function, leaf senescence, and ABA signal response.
+Zhang, Zhi et al. describe the identification of an ATP-independent metalloprotease that is required for chloroplast development, photosystem II function, leaf senescence, and abscisic acid (ABA) signal response.
 This is the first report characterizing this gene’s functions in C4 plants.

-Setaria is also an excellent vehicle for stress studies, including drought, salt and low nutrient levels.
-The paper by Kaur et al. details the role of an Arabidopsis Type III G Protein AGG3 in monocots, using the over-expression of the Arabidopsis gene in Setaria to gain insight into its function in C4 grasses.
-In doing so, Kaur et al. reveal that several traits are correlated with gene expression level whilst others appear to exhibit allele-specific expression.
+Setaria is also an excellent vehicle for stress studies, including drought, salt, and low nutrient levels.
+The paper by Kaur et al. details the role of an Arabidopsis type III Gγ protein AGG3 in monocots, using the over-expression of the Arabidopsis gene in Setaria to gain insight into its function in C4 grasses.
+In doing so, Kaur et al. reveal that several traits are correlated with gene expression level while others appear to exhibit allele-specific expression.
 Traits related to stress were positively affected, including responses to salt and low nitrogen.

 The papers that seek to understand the genetic control of development and response to the environment all rest on a requirement for accurate and sensitive phenotyping.
 Two papers directly address this issue.
-Acharya et al. conduct multiple phenotypic assays of Setaria to optimize growth conditions under multiple hormonal and abiotic streses.
+Acharya et al. conduct multiple phenotypic assays of Setaria to optimize growth conditions under multiple hormonal and abiotic stresses.
 This is very important to provide a secure base of information for the Setaria community to conduct further phenotypic assays.
 A very different tack is taken by Desai et al., who use neural net classification combined with movement analysis of time-lapse imagery to track flower opening in Setaria.
-This trait is particularly tricky to track in Setaria, where knowledge of timing of anther appearance is critical for the success of controlled crosses and for breeding for favorable opening times in hot field environments.
+This trait is particularly tricky to track in Setaria, where the inflorescence architecture is complex, and flowers open briefly and in different parts of the inflorescence.
+Knowledge of timing of anther appearance is critical for the success of controlled crosses in Setaria as well as in breeding for favorable opening times in hot field environments.

-Finally, Van Eck provides a review of Setaria viridis transformation approaches, where she discusses tissue culture-based and floral dip approaches, and concludes that tissue culture-based methods are the most reliable, though technically demanding.
-Simplification of tissue-based approaches and successful optimization of the floral dip method—the holy grail of monocot transformation—are necessary for Setaria to reach its full potential as a model system.
+Finally, Van Eck provides a review of S. viridis transformation approaches.
+In it, she discusses tissue culture-based and floral dip approaches and concludes that tissue culture-based methods are more reliable, though more technically demanding, than the floral dip method.
+Simplification of tissue-based approaches and further optimization of the floral dip method—the holy grail of monocot transformation—are necessary for Setaria to reach its full potential as a model system.